 Women (model)48/6376.2%

-Headline accuracy clusters around 70-78%, which is in the neighborhood of where you'd expect a calibrated, regularization-friendly ensemble to land for a 63-game tournament with this many close matchups.
+Headline accuracy clusters around 70 to 78 percent, a little below the model's roughly 80 percent on its 2023-to-2026 holdout.
+That is about what you'd expect from single-elimination games stacked with close matchups.
 The point isn't the headline number.
 The point is the postmortem: which seeds did the model overrate?
 Which features under-weighted late-season form?
 Where did the grounding rule force the agent to hedge in ways that turned out to be correct?
 Those are the questions that drive what gets re-engineered between this March and the next.

 A word on why the agent and the model disagree.
 The model produces one input: a win probability for a matchup.
 The agent surfaces that probability faithfully, because the grounding rule forbids it from inventing or distorting the number.
 But the agent's final pick isn't a passthrough of the model.
 It reasons over the model's probability alongside the other grounded tool results, recent form, rankings, the strength-of-schedule context, and lands its own call.
-That extra reasoning is why the agent's record edges out the raw model's here: not because it embellishes, but because it weighs more of the evidence the tools put in front of it.
+That extra reasoning is why the agent's record came out a touch ahead of the raw model's here, three games on the men's side and one on the women's.
+At sixty-three games each, a gap that small is well inside the noise; I read it as the agent doing no worse while weighing more of the evidence, not as proof it forecasts better.

 I'll write more about this soon: specifically about how the seven tools were scoped, where the grounding rule needs nuance for queries that synthesize across multiple tools, and how I'd extend the pattern for domains where the answer depends on context the database doesn't capture.